Stefan Liberadzki - 42BR Barristers

 Housing Law

-Stefan’s expertise in discrimination law, derived from his Employment practice, enables him to give specialist advice and representation in housing cases involving issues under the Equality Act.
-He has acted for both landlords and tenants on novel cases in this developing field of practice, and has delivered training for housing lawyers including “What is a disability?” (here).
+Stefan’s expertise in discrimination law, derived from his Employment practice, makes him frequently sought after in housing cases involving issues under the Equality Act, as well as human rights and public law defences.
+He has acted for both landlords and tenants on novel cases in this developing field of practice, and he has delivered online and in-person training for housing lawyers and practitioners on discrimination issues.

 His areas of practice include: